Expert Data Cabling & Installation

 This depends on the construction of your office.
 If your data cabling will be run in a ceiling that also holds the ventilation system, then you’ll need a plenum rated cable.
 These cables are coated in a fire-retardant plastic jacket, which will limit the amount of smoke & toxic fumes, in the event of a fire.

-Once these questions have been answered, we can then arrange a date to visit your venue and conduct a survey, where we’ll investigate the layout & possible cable runs & Comms Cabinets for your site.
-From there, we’ll provide you with a quote for our data cable installation service, and if you agree, we will arrange an installation date.
+Once these questions have been answered, we can then arrange a date to visit your venue and conduct a wifi site survey, where we’ll investigate the layout and possible cable runs and comms cabinets for your site.
+From there, we’ll provide you with a quote for our data cable installation service, and once accepted, we will arrange an installation date.